 Sex after having a baby

-Resuming your sex-life may take time – you may feel ready within weeks or you may not be ready for love-making for months.
-Every woman is different, so do not feel pressurised or worry that you are not normal.
+Resuming your sex-life may take time – you may feel ready within weeks or you may not be ready for months.
+Every woman is different, so don't feel pressurised or worry that you're not normal.

 If you do feel ready, you don't have to wait until after your six-week check.
 It is advisable to wait until the post-birth bleeding has stopped (often between 10–14 days, but it can continue for several weeks).
 This is because your uterus is still healing and if you have sex before the bleeding has stopped there’s a possibility that you could introduce an infection.

 How different births affect sex

 The time taken to recover from labour and get back to having sex depends on the type of birth you had.

 With stitches following a cut (episiotomy) or a tear you’ll feel sore.
 Stitches should dissolve after 10 days and by two weeks healing should be well underway, and the soreness should have reduced.
 If you do have stitches, you may want to try positions that limit penetration or reduce the pressure on the stitched area and remember to take it slowly and gently when you feel ready for sex.

 If you had a natural birth, you may just feel tired and uncomfortable.
 With no tear or cut, healing will be swifter and you may feel ready for sex earlier, although if you feel bruised or have some grazing (which may sting) you may want to take it gently.

 If you had a caesarean you may be worried about the scar but it should be well healed by the time your stitches come out.
 If it is still sensitive you may prefer to find positions that don't put pressure on the scar.